jtsage/jtsage-datebox/README.md

   * Configurable maximum and minimum years (android mode)
   * Configurable maximum and minimum number of days from "today" (both date modes)
   * Allows blacklisting of days of the week or specific dates (calendar mode)
+  * Allows selecting specific day from any week selection (calendar mode)

 * Automatically parses hand-entered or pre-entered dates on open